Special Report: Changing the rules of the game – Rebuilding fragile states

 Foreign interventions in fragile states – whether aid donors or occupying armies – often try to create new and ‘modern’ state structures, mainly copies of Western institutions.
 But the assumption that good governance, democracy or indeed development can be imposed from the outside is increasingly being challenged.
 They can only succeed if rooted in local political, social and economic processes.

 Building modern state institutions means having the right policies implemented by effective economic, political, judiciary and governance organizations.
-However, recent research by Lant Pritchett and Frauke de Weijer shows that creating effective institutions takes much longer than expected.
+However, recent research by Lant Pritchett and Frauke de Weijer shows that creating effective institutions takes much longer than expected.1 Their 2010 background paper to the World Development Report 2011, entitled Fragile States: A Capability Trap? argues that at the average rate of improvement in bureaucratic quality, a typical fragile state would take 116 years just to get to the level of a country like Kenya.

 Governments of countries such as Afghanistan, Haiti and South Sudan are not only overly optimistic about the possible pace of change, but they are also increasingly expected to perform an unrealistic range of functions.
 All in all, this places very high demands on the degree of institutional change that has to occur in a short time.
 Development programmes have therefore spent tremendous energy and resources on policy reform and capacity building, with the aim of facilitating institutional change.
 Unfortunately the results have been disappointing.